Online Engineering Programs – What to Consider

 Accreditation

-Accreditation means that a program has met certain quality standards set forth by an accrediting agency.
-In order receive accreditation, a school must meet a number of requirements such as strong student outcomes; the availability of student services; having a high-quality education; and graduating responsible students who understand their professional and ethical responsibility to meet the needs of the citizens of Nevada and beyond.
+Accreditation means a program has met the quality standards set by an accrediting agency.
+To receive accreditation, a school must meet several requirements, including strong student outcomes, availability of student services, a high-quality education, and the graduation of responsible students who understand their professional and ethical responsibilities to meet the needs of the citizens of Nevada and beyond.
 Therefore, accreditation is an indicator of academic quality.
 As a student, graduation from an accredited program may be required in order to qualify for certain graduate programs, certifications, or employment opportunities.

-Since not all accrediting organizations are the same, aspiring students should seek out programs which have been accredited by an organization approved by the U.S. Department of Education’s Council for Higher Education Accreditation (CHEA).
-In addition, students should understand that accreditation is available through different organizations on a programmatic, national, and regional level.
+Since not all accrediting organizations are the same, aspiring students should seek out programs that have been accredited by an organization approved by the U.S. Department of Education’s Council for Higher Education Accreditation (CHEA).
+In addition, students should understand that accreditation is available from multiple organizations at the programmatic, national, and regional levels.
 Here is a list of prominent organizations that accredit online engineering programs in Nevada:

 National accreditation